dustinlennon/pytrope/README.md

 ### ClippedLocator, ClippedFormatter

-Retool the standard locator and formatter objects to enable marked limits on the axes.
+Retool the standard matplotlib locator and formatter objects to handle clipped data on the axes.